yinwang0/pysonar2/README.md

     mvn test

-If you modified the code or tests, you need to generate new expected results.
-Run this command line:
+If you modify the code or tests, you need to generate new expected results.
+Run these command lines:

+    mvn package -DskipTests
     java -classpath target/pysonar-<version>.jar org.yinwang.pysonar.TestInference -generate tests

 To write new tests, you just need to write relevant Python files, put them into a directory named `test/testname.test`